Cockatiels & Emergencies

 Medical Emergencies

-• Broken Blood Feathers-Results, bleeding to death.
+• Broken Blood Feathers-Results, possible bleeding to death.
 Click Here

 • Lead and Zinc Poisoning-Results, death, permanent neurological disorder.
-Symptoms, loss of balance, inability to fly, muscle weakness. bright red droppings or vomiting.
+Symptoms, loss of balance, inability to fly, falling off perch, twitching, abnormal head movements, muscle weakness, paralysis, blindness, loose, black or bright red droppings, pink urates, vomiting. increased thirst and increased urine.

 • Concussion-Results, bird may go into shock or suffer brain injury.

-• Overheating-Results, high body temperatures can kill a bird.
+• Overheating-Symptoms, panting, holding wings away from body, weakness, Results, shock, coma, high body temperatures can kill a bird.

 • Frostbite-Results, loss of toes, feet, or bird may go into shock and die.

-• Inhaling or Eating Foreign Objects-Results, respiratory or digestive damage.
+• Foreign Object Inhaled or Eating Foreign Objects-Results, respiratory or digestive damage.

 • Beak Injuries-Results, inability to eat and preen, infections from wound.